rajoriakapil456/assignments/grocery list.md

 If the list already contains an item then it only updates the price and quantity it do not append the item name again.

 The user puts his/her budget initially and the amount is subtracted from the budget after adding a new item in the list.
-If budget go zero/0 then no more items could be bought and if some money left and users add items greater than the budget left then it informs “over price”.
+If budget go zero/0 then no more items could be bought and if some money left and users add items greater than the budget left then it informs “over price” with a message.

 After the list is made, from money left in the budget the code suggests items which you can buy(within the budget) from the list made.